leo0514/vpc-on-classic-network/using-lbaas.md

 Property  | Description
 ------------- | -------------
 Name | The name of the policy.
 The name must be unique within the listener.
 Action | The action to take when all policy rules match.
 The acceptable values are `reject`, `redirect`, and `forward`.
 A policy with `reject` action is always evaluated first, regardless of its priority.
-Policies with `redirect` actions are evaluated next, followed by policies with `redirect` action.
+Policies with `redirect` actions are evaluated next, followed by policies with `forward` action.
 Priority | Policies are evaluated based on ascending order of priority.
 URL | The URL to which the request is redirected, if the action is set to `redirect`.
 HTTP Status Code | Status code of the response returned by the load balancer when action is set to `redirect`.
 The acceptable values are: 301, 302, 303, 307 or 308.